Johns Hopkins / Carey

 What is the minimum number of years of work experience required for admission to Carey’s MBA program?

-The average number of years of work experience among students in Carey’s MBA program is 4.
-The average age of a Carey MBA student is 28.
+The average number of years of work experience among students in Carey’s MBA program is 4.7.

 What is the average starting salary for graduates of the Carey MBA program?

-The average starting salary for Carey MBA graduates is $97,000 (median salary).
+The average starting salary for Carey MBA graduates is $95,988.
 The salary will vary by industry, with consulting and finance jobs generally commanding the higher salaries.

 How long is Carey’s full-time MBA program?